marckrenn/places-env/README.md

 - **What happens if a collaborator doesn't have all the crypto keys defined in [`places.yaml`](#placesyaml)?**

-  - **For per-environment values (e.g., `PORT: local: 8000`)**:
+  > - **For per-environment values (e.g., `PORT: local: 8000`)**:
     If a collaborator lacks the required keys, [`places decrypt`](#decrypt) will fail to decrypt the encrypted value.
 In this case, the unencrypted value will remain in [`places.yaml`](#placesyaml) as-is.
 When re-encrypting with [`places encrypt`](#encrypt), the existing encrypted value will be written to [`places.enc.yaml`](#placesencyaml) unchanged.

-  - **For shorthand/compound values (e.g., `PROJECT_NAME: your-project-name`) that use multi/compound keys**:
+  > - **For shorthand/compound values (e.g., `PROJECT_NAME: your-project-name`) that use multi/compound keys**:
     If the user possesses any of the required keys (e.g. `default` and `dev` out of `encrypted(default|dev|prod):kvvmBt…`), [`places decrypt`](#decrypt) will successfully decrypt the value.
 When encrypting with [`places encrypt`](#encrypt), all keys (e.g. `default` and `dev`) available to the user will be used to encrypt the value.

-  - **Important Consideration**:
+  > - **Important Consideration**:
     Compound values should only be used for non-sensitive information.
 For sensitive values, define them explicitly per environment.

 - **Is _places-env_ secure?**
-    > Debateable, but broadly speaking it should be, yes – especially when used in private repositories and with people you trust.
-In general, _places-env_ exposes encrypted data to others (collaborators or the public), meaning that with enough time, effort and ressources, encrypted values could be cracked.
+    > Arguably, yes—especially when used in private repositories and among trusted collaborators.
+In general, _places-env_ exposes encrypted data to others (collaborators or the public), meaning that with enough time, effort and ressources, encrypted values could eventually be cracked.
 However, _places-env_ was designed to make this unlikely within reasonable boundaries.
 For instance:
     > - [`places sync gitignore`](#sync-gitignore) is executed automatically by default, which should help prevent unencrypted data from being committed.
     > - [`places generate key`](#generate-key) generates cryptographic keys with appropriate length and entropy.
-    > - `AES-512-GCM` with 210,000 iterations is used as per [OWASP recommendations](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html) (see [settings options](#settings) for more details).
+    > - Per default `AES-512-GCM` with 210,000 iterations (per [OWASP recommendations](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html)) is used for cryptographic opersions (see [settings options](#settings) for more details).
     >
-    > That said, some design decisions has been made that may weaken security:
+    > That said, some design decisions have been made that may weaken security:
-    > - By default, a deterministic salt is used to allow for deterministic tracking of changes, which introduces some attack vectors.
+    > - By default, a deterministic salt is used to allow for deterministic tracking of changes, which introduces some potential attack vectors.
 If security is critical, you can choose alternative salting strategies in [settings options](#settings).
     > - The cryptographic key exchange between collaborators is manual, so it’s your responsibility to ensure it happens securely.
     > - When using the shorthand to define a variable for multiple environment files, any encryption key can decrypt the encrypted value.
     > - **If you identify any inherent security flaws in _places-env_, please let me know ASAP.
 Thank you!**